 The bitterest intrastate rivalry in Tennessee is one of the best matchups that no one is talking about.
 Tennessee has dominated this series for a long time, but Vanderbilt faithful will tell you that many of the games have come down to the last drive.
 With Vanderbilt’s recent resurgence in recruiting and wins, this already hard-fought rivalry will be one not to miss.

-Vanderbilt Commodores in the BCS National Title, Bowl Games, and SEC Championship
+Vanderbilt Commodores in the College Football Playoff, Bowl Games, and SEC Championship

 This Nashville based University, the Vanderbilt Commodores, are the proud owners of 570 plus victories and 14 conference titles across the SIAA and the Southern Conference.
 Now apart of the SEC, they will look to add to their already illustrious bowl history, which features a healthy .500 record.
 Ticketcity offers tickets to all college football bowl games and the SEC Championship Game.